-The Nintendo Switch is here, but like all new consoles, the basic $300 price tag doesn’t necessarily reflect how much it will cost you.
-As a Switch newbie you’ll also need games, for a start, so you can add those to your grand total.
-And the cost only goes up from there.
+The Nintendo Switch is here, but like all consoles, the basic $300 price tag doesn’t necessarily reflect how much it will cost you.
+As a Switch newbie, you need games to play, and the cost only goes up from there.
 Since the Switch is both a home console and a handheld, it has some the requirements of both.
-Players will likely want to grab additional controllers so they can play with friends, as well as chargers to keep those Joy-Cons running.
-Carrying cases, screen protectors, controller grips — there are lots of potential add-ons to consider.
-Here’s a large and ever-growing list of every accessory you can buy to enhance your Nintendo Switch experience.
+Players will likely want to grab gear to maximize their fun at home, such as additional controllers, but also chargers to keep your console running.
+Carrying cases, screen protectors, play stands — there are lots of potential add-ons to consider.
+We’ve been keeping track of what’s out there, and these are the best Nintendo Switch accessories we’ve tried to date.

 Nintendo Switch Pro Controller

 When you want a more conventional controller experience, the aptly titled Pro Controller is the way to go.
 Although the Switch’s Joy-Con controllers can be separated for greater range of motion, they lack the ever important D-Pad that’s essential for some types of games.
 The Pro Controller has quickly become our favorite way to play the Switch.
 With increased analog stick size and big, responsive buttons, the Pro controller rivals the quality of both the Xbox One and PS4 controllers.
 It’s a bit pricey at $70, but the Pro Controller should be at the top of your Switch accessory wishlist, ahead of an extra set of Joy-Cons.

 PDP Wired Fight Pad Pro